FirelyTeam/firely-browser-extension/README.md

-# Firely FHIR extension: A browser extension for working with FHIR
+# Firely browser extension for FHIR

 ## Installing locally

-1. Go to [chrome://extensions](chrome://extensions) and turn on Developer Mode on top-right.
+1. Go to [chrome://extensions](chrome://extensions) and turn on `Developer Mode` on top-right.
 2. Click `Load unpacked` and select the folder where the browser plugin is located

 ## Testing